moseschmiedel/bachelor-thesis/text/thesis.typ

  */

 === Data Analysis
-Multiple experiment runs where performed to evaluate the distance estimation method presented in this thesis.
+Multiple experiment runs were performed to evaluate the distance estimation method presented in this thesis.
 Based on @eqn:rssi empirical models to estimate the distance from a measured RSSI value were built with the data of each run.
 The following table shows the maximum and relative error for each experiment run.
 The relative error was obtained by calculating the average of the differences between actual and estimated distance divided